 In this second of sequenced Adult-Gerontology Acute Care Nursing clinical courses, the emphasis is on the pathophysiology, assessment, and diagnostic approaches to adults and older adults with complex acute and chronic health disorders that manifest with physiologic instability.
 The clinical practicum focuses on further development of diagnostic reasoning, clinical judgment, caring practices, and collaboration in health care systems that deliver acute and critical advanced practice nursing.

 NUNP 444.
 Advanced Management of Acutely Ill Adults and Older Adults.
 4 Units.

 This third clinical course in the Adult-Gerontology Acute Care Nurse Practitioner sequence focuses on concepts specific to complex, multi-dimensional health problems of acute and critically ill adults and older adults.
 Clinical practice focuses on the management of patients with complex health problems and life-threatening conditions across the entire adult population.

 Prereq: NUNP 443.

 NUNP 449.
 Advanced Practice Nursing Care of the Older Adult.
 4 Units.

 This course will integrate the principles of health promotion, disease prevention and rehabilitation in the care of older adults.
 The assessment of nutritional needs, functional status, mental status, social support systems, and caregiver stress will be addressed.
 These factors are analyzed in various environments of care.
 Cultural, ethnic, and developmental issues are addressed.
 The diagnosis, treatment and management of acute and chronic conditions associated with aging, but that can also occur in younger adults, are presented.
 Interventions appropriate to restore or maintain an optimal level of function will be included.
 Palliative and end-of-life care will be addressed.

 Prereq: NUNP 432.

 NUNP 455.
-Management of Complex Acute Problems in Children I. 4 Units.
+Management of Complex Acute Problems in Children and Adolescents I. 4 Units.